Burnley Corporation Tramways: History

 The first converted route to Padiham opened on 16 December 1901, and the second in 1902 to Nelson, which permitted through running onto Nelson Corporation Tramways tracks.

 In July 1903 a route to Rosegrove opened, and in February 1904 to Towneley Park and Summit.
 In 1910 new routes to Gannow Lane and Lane Head were opened.

 Extensions were made in 1910 on the Towneley Park route as far as Rock Lane.
 The Summit line was extended to Rossendale Road.
 In 1912, the Lane Head route was extended to Harle Syke.

-In 1924 the company name changed from Burnley Corporation Tramways to Burnley Corporation Tramways & Omnibuses.
+In 1924 the company name changed from Burnley Corporation Tramways to Burnley Corporation Tramways and Omnibuses.

 Fleet

 The company amassed a fleet of 72 vehicles: